crustio/crust-sworker/README.md

 ```
 Output:
 1. files: Give meaningful files' hash, size and status
+1. status: There are three status: unconfirmed, lost and valid
 1. srd: Give srd information
 1. srd_path_x: Indicates your srd path.
 1. assigned: Indicates how many space has been used for srd in the path.
 1. available: Indicates how many space could be used for srd in the path.
+1. total: Indicates total disk volume.
 1. disk_reserved: Indicates disk reserved space, default value is 50 which means TEE will remain 50GB space for your stuff and the other will be used for srd.
 1. remaining_task: Indicates remaining srd task.
 1. root_hash: Indicates all srd hash